Introduction to Orlando, Florida

-Orlando is the sixth largest city in Florida, and home to numerous theme parks, including the world famous Walt Disney World Resort.
+Orlando is home to numerous theme parks, including the world famous Walt Disney World Resort.
 Orlando is also only 45 minutes from Port Canaveral, a major cruise ship port that plays host to at least three major cruise lines and over ten different cruise ships, including the Disney Cruise Line's two ships.

 - In 1838, the U.S. Army built Fort Gatlin south of present day Orlando to protect settlers from attacks by Indians.